Robb Aldrich, PE

 Robb Aldrich is a Principal Mechanical Engineer at SWA, focusing on energy systems in buildings including: evaluating new technologies, modeling building performance, optimizing designs, and researching new products and systems.
 Before coming to SWA in 2000, he spent several years designing, installing, and repairing solar electric and thermal systems.
 At SWA, Robb works with builders and designers all across the country to make residential buildings healthier, more efficient, less costly to build and operate, and more comfortable.

-While he does a great deal of consulting with builders and developers, much of his work focuses on detailed evaluation and research into new technologies and systems.
+While he often consults builders and developers, much of his work is detailed evaluation and research into new technologies and systems.
 These efforts – often funded by government agencies, utilities, or other stakeholders – have led to much deeper understanding of building system performance and integration.
-These efforts allow a much more holistic approach when designing and consulting with clients.
+This allows for a much more holistic approach when designing and consulting with clients.
 Research and evaluation efforts have included:

 • Thermal and moisture performance of walls and building assemblies

 • Energy and IAQ implications of ventilation systems